mylawacad/sample-react-typescript/README.md

 # About this project

-This is an example of simple React Typescrip App generated from the Create-React-App typescript template and then turned into a simple Single Page Application with a Router, Home Page, Number of styled reusable components.
+This is an example of simple React TypeScript App generated from the Create-React-App TypeScript template and then turned into a simple Single Page Application with a Router, Home Page, Number of styled reusable components.
+Project uses React-Bootstrap.

 ## Project goal